Bluegrass Star Billy Strings

 And he's been celebrated by both audiences and the music industry.

-He's won two Grammys and Highway Prayers, released in 2024, is the first bluegrass album in over 20 years to reach number one on Billboard's all-genre top 100 albums sales chart.
+He's won two Grammys, and Highway Prayers, released in 2024, is the first bluegrass album in over 20 years to reach number one on Billboard's all-genre top 100 albums sales chart.

+That album showcases his songwriting and his terrific band.
 Since then, he's released a live album with another Ace Bluegrass guitarist, Brian Sutton, called Live at the Legion.

-The duo performed in a more intimate setting than the arena strings usually play in these days, the American Legion Post 82 in East Nashville, playing a lot of music associated with Doc Watson.
+The duo performed in a more intimate setting than the arena strings usually plays in these days, the American Legion Post 82 in East Nashville, playing a lot of music associated with Doc Watson.

 Let's hear the lead-off track from Live at the Legion, Nashville Blues, originally by the Delmore Brothers.